TMT4155 - Heterogeneous Equilibria and Phase Diagrams

 Course content

-The course shall give knowledge in chemical thermodynamics, including the thermodynamics of solutions, chemical potential and chemical activity and standards states in chemical thermodynamics in addition to Gibbs phase rule including the construction and use of phase equilbria for single, two and multi-component systems.
+The course shall give knowledge in energy and mass balances, chemical thermodynamics, including the thermodynamics of solutions, chemical potential and chemical activity and standards states in chemical thermodynamics in addition to Gibbs phase rule including the construction and use of phase equilbria for single, two and multi-component systems.

 Learning outcome